 How to calculate the cost of moving to the cloud?

-Now here is where the economics of cloud computing comes in action.
-Let’s take a holistic approach to calculating the cost of cloud computing.
+Now here is where the economics of cloud computing comes into action.
+Let’s take a holistic approach to calculate the cost of cloud computing.

 Total cost of ownership